aftersound/weave/dev-support/documents/how-to-develop-components-extending-data-client-factory.md

-# How to develop component extending Weave dataclient core
+# How to develop component extending Weave Data Client Factory

-## About Weave Data Client Extension Point
+## About Weave Data Client Factory Extension Point

-Weave data client extension point allows new database/data storage to be supported.
+This extension point allows new database/data storage to be supported.
-- Weave Data Client Extension Point is defined as {Endpoint, DataClientFactory, DataClient}.
+- It is defined as {Endpoint, DataClientFactory, DataClient}.
 - Its applicable scopes include both service and batch, which means a component implements this extension point can be used in both Weave Service Framework runtime and Weave Batch Framework runtime.